joaofbantunes/grpcsample-go/readme.md

 # About
 Stupid simple sample to try gRPC and Go (blatantly ripped from the official [helloworld](https://github.com/grpc/grpc-go/tree/master/examples/helloworld) example).

-This will be used as a server, and will write a C# client just for the fun of it.
+This will be used as a server (although there's a client here for testing), and there's a C# client [here](https://github.com/joaofbantunes/grpcsample-dotnet).

 Consider I'm on Windows for the next steps